COVID Policy and Procedure Changes Worth Keeping in Place

 Client services: Make a high level of efficient customer service part of your mission and practices.

-- Find ways to divert in-person services to online/self-service portals (e.g., license applications and renewals).
+- Utilize online/self-service portals to streamline access to specific services (e.g., license applications and renewals).

 - Continue allowing fosters to market and adopt out their foster animals.